Generative Network-Based Reduced-Order Model for Prediction, Data Assimilation and Uncertainty Quantification: Dataset and training process

-The GAN architecture is based on DCGAN \cite{radford:15} and it is implemented using TensorFlow (Apache 2.0 license).
-All the codes are available at \url{https://github.com/viluiz/gan}.
-We train the generator and discriminator over $5,000$ epochs, and we choose the size of the latent vector $\mathbf{z}$ to be 100.
-The networks receive/generate the 10 time levels as a two-dimensional array ("an image") with 10 rows and 17 columns.
-Each row represents a time level and each column comprises the $15$ PCA coefficients and the two $\mathcal{R}_{0\,h}$.
-We choose this configuration, instead of a linear representation, to exploit the time dependence in the two-dimensional array.
+The GAN architecture is based on DCGAN \cite{radford:15} and all the codes are implemented using Python and TensorFlow (Apache 2.0 license).
+We choose the size of the latent vector $\mathbf{z}$ to be 100.
+The networks receive/generate the 10 time levels as a two-dimensional array ("an image", Eq. (\ref{eq:phi})) with 10 rows and 17 columns.
+Each row represents a time level and each column comprises the $15$ POD coefficients and the two $\mathcal{R}_{0\,h}$.
+We choose this configuration, instead of a linear representation, to exploit the time dependence captured in the two-dimensional array.
 We also carried out initial tests using a linear representation of the time level outputs and a multi-layer perceptron as a generator and discriminator.
 However, it generated worse results than the two-dimensional representation.
-The success of the convolutional neural network (CNN) suggests correlations between the successive principal components that the CNN can exploit.